Lukaswbrr/Demo-Scripter/docs/getting_started/overview.md

 add_dialogue_quote automatically creates a dialogue between "".

 add_dialogue_continue creates a dialogue in the same line.

+setpos_character sets the character pos to a specific side.
+It uses the exported variables of position from the character!

+hide_character makes the character invisible and show_character makes the character visible. the _instant variations doesnt trigger the hud fade animation.

 ### Background handler example
 >[!NOTE]